ledgetech/ledge/README.md

 syntax: `local handler = ledge.create_handler(config)`

-Creates a `handler` instance for the current reqiest.
+Creates a `handler` instance for the current request.
 Config given here will be merged with the defaults, allowing certain options to be adjusted on a per Nginx `location` basis.

 ```lua
 server {